katerina-tziala/restaurant-reviews/README.md

 **1.** Fork and clone the [**server**](https://github.com/udacity/mws-restaurant-stage-2) repository.

-**2.** Follow the README file of the server repository to get the Node development up and running locally on your computer.
+**2.** Follow the README file of the server repository to get the Node development server up and running locally on your computer.

 <h2>Auditing the Restaurant Reviews App</h2>